miztiik/serverless-thumbnails-creator/README.md

 1. ## Test Event Processor

-    Upload an object to the S3 Bucket or use the `event.json` in the `src` directory to test the lambda function.
-In the lambda logs you will see the following output,
+    Upload an object to the `Source S3 Bucket` created by the stack.
+You will be able to see the output in the `Destination S3 Bucket` three directories with resized images.
+In the lambda logs you will see the following output

     ```json
     {